hanishkvc/prgs-sdr-kspecanal/README.rst

 saveSigLvls <file_to_save_to>

-        This tells the program to save the current Avg signal levels to be saved into the specified file.
+        This tells the program to save the current Avg signal levels to be saved into the specified file, along with start and end freqs of the current range of freqs being scanned.

 adjSigLvls <file_with_siglvls>